GuanceCloud/datakit/internal/export/doc/en/inputs/snmp.md

     If correct the line protocol information would print out in output, otherwise no line protocol information is seen.

-???+ attention
+???+ note

     1. If the `inputs.snmp.tags` configured above duplicates the key in the original fields with the same name, it will be overwritten by the original data.
-    2. The IP address (required in specified device mode)/segment (required in auto-discovery mode) of the device, the version number of the SNMP protocol and the corresponding authentication fields are required.
+    1. The IP address (required in specified device mode)/segment (required in auto-discovery mode) of the device, the version number of the SNMP protocol and the corresponding authentication fields are required.
-    3. "Specified device mode" and "auto-discovery mode", the two modes can coexist, but the SNMP protocol version number and the corresponding authentication fields must be the same among devices.
+    1. "Specified device mode" and "auto-discovery mode", the two modes can coexist, but the SNMP protocol version number and the corresponding authentication fields must be the same among devices.

 <!-- markdownlint-enable -->